Guidebook

 "Hikers can enjoy a variety of desert and riparian environments along the trail.
 Bonita Creek, part of the Gila Box Riparian National Conservation Area, is crossed about midway and makes a good primitive camping spot.
 Javelina, black bear, mule deer, bighorn sheep, and mountain lions inhabit this area.
 Numerous birds, including raptors such as golden eagles and peregrine falcons, may also be seen.
 Riparian areas are especially good for colorful neotropical migratory birds.
 Hikers can encounter prehistoric cliff dwellings, remnants of early homesteads, majestic rock outcrops, and sweeping views of the Gila Box Riparian National Conservation Area, the Gila Mountains, and the high points beyond."

-Thanks to the ongoing efforts of the BLM in Safford, the Safford-Morenci Trail is now well on its way to becoming one of southeast Arizona's premier backcountry recreation trails.
-Several miles of newly reconstructed trail make for easier, more enjoyable passage, and more work is planned for coming seasons.
-The Safford-Morenci Trail follows a combination of foot trail, 4WD tracks, and cross-county drainages, and features occasional brown and (older) green metal signs marked "TRAIL."
+Thanks to the ongoing efforts of the BLM in Safford, the Old Safford-Morenci Trail is now well on its way to becoming one of southeast Arizona's premier longer-distance desert trails.
+Several miles of reconstructed and expanded trail make for easier, more enjoyable passage than was once the case, and more work is planned for coming seasons.
+The Old Safford-Morenci Trail follows a combination of foot trail, 4WD tracks, and cross-county drainages, and features occasional brown and (older) green metal signs marked "TRAIL," as well as carsonite posts and cairns.

-With the exception of perennial Bonita Creek, only a spring trough in South Smith Canyon near the end of this segment should be considered fairly reliable in drier times.
-Where the route follows drainages, expect a rocky go of it, but also a wonderful sense of solitude and even the occasional section of scenic slot canyon to explore.
+With the exception of perennial Bonita Creek, only a spring in South Smith Canyon near the end of this segment should be considered generally reliable in drier times.
+Where the route follows drainages, expect an exceedingly rocky go of it at times, but also a wonderful sense of solitude and even the occasional section of scenic slot canyon to explore.

 ROUTE DETAILS